 In some cases, it may be more valuable to understand the database application than to receive the underlying transactional data.
-This situation occurs most often when one set of data ("dataset A") is acted upon by a software tool to then produce a second set of data ("dataset B").
-For such discovery requests, it may be more effective to understand the software processes that transform dataset A into dataset B, rather than to simply receive dataset B, or dataset A.
+This situation occurs most often when one set of data (dataset A) is acted upon by a software tool to then produce a second set of data (dataset B).
+For such discovery requests, it may be more effective to understand the processes that transform dataset A into dataset B, rather than to simply receive dataset B, or dataset A.

-Illustration iii.
-Franchise Food Co. tracks employee time and attendance via its point-of-sale system ("POS," i.e., the cash registers).
+Illustration iii: Franchise Food Co. tracks employee time and attendance via its point-ofsale system (POS, i.e., the cash registers).
 The POS terminals record the time that cashiers signed into and out of the system.
 In wage and labor litigation, it has been asked to produce all POS time entries and to produce all payroll-system records.
 While the presumption is that both would be produced, it may be equally sufficient or even preferable to produce the POS time entries and the software that creates the payroll system records from the POS data, rather than the static payroll-system records.

-Comment 1.E.
-Value of Information About the Database System
+Comment 1.F: Value of Information About the Database System

-In addition to disputes about the relevance of database information, or the database applications or engines themselves, requesting and responding parties often disagree about the relevance of the database system information, i.e., database's schematics or the underlying technical information that do not concern information that is directly at the heart of the dispute, but instead seek information that may help the requesting party better understand the information that it is receiving and any limits in its accuracy or functionality.
+In addition to disputes about the relevance of database information, or the database applications or engines themselves, requesting and responding parties often disagree about the relevance of the database system information, such as the database's schematics or the underlying technical information.
+In these disputes, the requesting party is seeking information that is not directly at the heart of the dispute, but nevertheless may help the requesting party better understand the information that it is receiving and any limits in its accuracy or functionality.
 Understanding the context, origin and normal business use of ESI in a production may be helpful for the requesting party to make effective use of the data received.
+So while these kinds of requests may be considered discovery on discovery (also known as meta discovery), courts have been inclined to permit them.58

-Accordingly, in appropriate circumstances, a responding party may produce the database system information that is reasonably needed by the requesting party to obtain a basic requisite understanding of the structure, content and format of the data being produced, including relevant field names and values, the relational connections between data fields and tables, and the extent to which data fields are automatically populated by the system.
+Accordingly, in appropriate circumstances, a responding party may be required to produce the database system information that is reasonably needed by the requesting party to obtain a basic requisite understanding of the structure, content, and format of the data being produced, including relevant field names and values, the relational connections between data fields and tables, and the extent to which data fields are automatically populated by the system.
 In some circumstances, the scope of this system information may be expanded to include not just information about the specific data being produced, but also information about where the produced data originated from within a larger environment that may include multiple database servers, internal or external databases, and other related ESI.
 The production of such database system information might also include dependencies of the produced data on other data sources, uses of the produced data within the system or overall environment, and relationships of the produced ESI to other data within the system or the overall environment.

-Illustration iv.
-In Illustration iii above, where Franchise Food Co. could have produced the POS time entries and the software that creates the payroll system records from the POS data, in lieu of the static payroll system records, Franchise Food alternatively may have been able to produce the POS time entries and, if available and reasonably accessible, background system technical information about the software that creates the payroll system records from the POS data.
+Illustration iv: In Illustration iii above, where Franchise Food Co. could have produced the POS time entries and the software that creates the payroll system records from the POS data, in lieu of the static payroll system records, Franchise Food alternatively may have been able to produce the POS time entries and, if available and reasonably accessible, background system technical information about the software that creates the payroll system records from the POS data.